defra-design/aqie-design-history/app/posts/private-beta/sprint-two.md

 ![Tooltips](../../images/sprint-two/tooltips.png "")

 From previous user research, the information in the data table has proven to be hard to understand for most participants.
 We were struggling to think of a way to explain some of the columns without making the design too busy.

 Again, looking at the 'Check for flooding' service, we noticed they used tooltips in a very similar data table to ours.
 We had a productive chat with the interaction and content designer from the service who walked through their user research and accessibility findings.

-The use of tooltips had been mentioned by participants during our alpha user research.
+As the use of tooltips had been mentioned by participants during our alpha user research.
 This made us comfortable in trying them in the iteration for sprint two.

 ## Pollutant details page